rust-lang/rust/active/0000-and-mut-patterns.md

 p_) in v.mut_iter()` instead of `for &(ref mut x, _) in v.mut_iter()`.

-It is also more verbose if someone does actually want the current `&mut x` behaviour (of binding the contents to a mutable local): `&mut mut x`.
-However, this seems like a very rare edgecase.

 Macros wishing to pattern match on either `&` or `&mut` need to handle each case, rather than performing both with a single `&`.
 However, macros handling these types already need special `mut` vs. not handling if they ever name the types, or if they use `ref` vs. `ref mut` subpatterns.

+It also makes obtaining the current behaviour (binding by-value the contents of a reference to a mutable local) slightly harder.
+For a `&mut T` the pattern becomes `&mut mut x`, and, at the moment, for a `&T`, it must be matched with `&x` and then rebound with `let mut x = x;` (since disambiguating like `&(mut x)` doesn't yet work).
+However, based on some loose grepping of the Rust repo, both of these are very rare.

 # Alternatives